 Warrior TBC ratings: 4/5 PVE – 4/5 PVP

-How to prepare for TBC right now
+How to catch up in TBC right now

 As you know, we provide a lot of useful services for WoW players.
-So the levelling is not an exception.
+So the leveling is not an exception.
 You can easily order a leveling up of your WoW Classic character to transfer it into TBC.
 We have flexible leveling, with two different styles of leveling up.

-Check it up here.
+Check it up here